bottleofsyrup/ROBLOX-Lua/README.md

 # ROBLOX-Lua
-# LUA that may be helpful in the future
+LUA that may be helpful in the future for projects